Donate Now — from $100Play Golf — May 29, 2026 ↗

 A Team That Becomes Family

-The UC Davis HD Center was first run by Dr. Wheelock, and now by Dr. Duffy.
+The UC Davis HD Center was first run by Dr. Wheelock, and now by Dr. Alexandra Duffy — a nationally recognized HD specialist and Clinical Professor at UC Davis.
 Leilani has been a patient of the clinic through both.

 "We have been so, so grateful for them and all of the love and support that they have offered us over the years," she says.
 "They have definitely become like family — right from the get-go."